 Interdisciplinary Research Studies

-Dr. Kestemberg is involved in various ongoing research projects with faculty in different departments at Molloy College.
+Dr. Kestemberg is involved in various ongoing research projects with faculty in different departments at Molloy University.
 Graduate students in the clinical mental health counseling program can become involved in these projects.

 Some exciting projects that Dr. Kestemberg is working on include: